daviddaytw/BoostBoard/README.md

 - `data`: The data used by BoostBoard, for example: database that contain the user information.
 - `src`: The source code directory, if you want to add a module or a page in the BoostBoard, please read the README inside.
-- `theme`: The most fundenmental template of BoostBoard, you can customize it as you want.
+- `views`: The templates directory, you can customize it as you want.

 ## Contributing